ErichBSchulz/dcbk/README.md

 * `start` the container
 * `exec` commands in the running container

+The "clean-up and rebuild" steps are in the `rebuild.sh` script.

 ## Build

       # build the image with name dcbk:v1